The Servant of God

 the future Sr. Josepha of Jesus.

-At 12 Maria Anna was introduced to the Church's teaching on Poor Souls, whose plight tugged at her heart, and she maintained a life-long devotion to them ever since.
-I will relate more on her devotion to the Holy Souls further down in this post.
+At 12 Maria Anna was introduced to the Church's teaching about the Poor Souls, whose sufferings tugged at her heart.
+She maintained a life-long devotion to them, offering prayers and intense voluntary sacrifices on their behalf (more will be shared about her devotion to the Holy Souls further down in this post).

-Now despite her childhood piety and experiences, Maria Anna did not decisively surrender herself to Christ until aged 15 when, through the influence of her Carmelite confessor, she began discerning the Lord's will for her life.
+Now despite her childhood piety and experiences, Maria Anna did not decisively surrender herself to Christ until age 15 when, through the influence of her Carmelite confessor, she began discerning the Lord's will for her life.
 Her commitment to belong solely to God was solidified during a deep conversion experience after having made a general confession.
 A few years later she attempted to enter three local convents but was unsuccessful due to chronic poor health.
-Returning home each time, she plunged herself into a regimen of deep prayer, voluntary mortifications/penances (she secretly wore a spiked belt next to her skin and habitually fasted).
+Returning home each time, she plunged herself into a regimen of deep prayer, self-mortification, and extreme penances (she secretly wore a spiked belt next to her skin and habitually fasted).
 At about the same time mystical graces resurfaced and escalated in her life, which included apparitions of Jesus and other heavenly personages, and the Sacred Stigmata.

 On July 16, 1687, Maria Anna became a Carmelite Tertiary and was clothed in the Order's Brown Scapular.
 She continued living as a consecrated laywoman, running her household and caring for her younger siblings, while heavily involved in the building of a church in Munich honoring the Holy Trinity; she had prophetically encouraged the citizens to construct the church to ward off a plague and the encroachment of an ongoing war, which it effectively did.